sbrajesh/bpdev-logout-redirect/readme.txt

-=== BpDev Logout redirect for wpmu/buddypress ===
+=== Logout Redirect for Multisite/BuddyPress ===
-Contributors: sbrajesh,cosmiccoders
+Contributors: sbrajesh,buddydev
-Tags: buddypress, wpmu, plugin, logout,redirect Requires at least: wpmu 2.8+buddypress 1.1
+Tags: buddypress, multisite, plugin, logout,redirect Requires at least: 4.5
-Tested up to: wpmu 2.8.6 +buddypress 1.2
+Tested up to: 4.9.8
-Stable tag: 1.0
+Stable tag: 1.1.0

 On Logout send the user to the site home page,instead of login page.

 == Description ==
 Simple Plugin which redirects users to site home page on logout.

-1.Works with standard wordpress mu,when the user logs out from the dashboard,or anywhere else ,he is sent back to main site home page
+1. Works with standard wordpress mu,when the user logs out from the dashboard,or anywhere else ,he is sent back to main site home page
-2.For buddypress,when user logs out from the site front end,It does nothing(as buddypress itself redirects to the site front page),when the user logs out from dashboard(backend) of site,he will be redirected to the site home page
+2. For buddypress,when user logs out from the site front end,It does nothing(as buddypress itself redirects to the site front page),when the user logs out from dashboard(backend) of site,he will be redirected to the site home page

-<a href="http://buddydev.com/forums/">Support In our Forums</a>
+<a href="https://buddydev.com/support/forums/">Support In our Forums</a>

 == Changelog ==
+= 1.1.0 =
+* Prevent fatal error when BuddyPress is not active.

 = 1.0 =
 * First official release